witchard/grole/docs/tutorial.rst

 By default, grole will run a simple static file server in the current directory.
 To use this simply execute `grole.py`, or run `python -m grole`.

 To serve your own functions, you first need a :class:`Grole` object.
 The constructor accepts a `env` variable which is passed to your handler functions such that you can share state between them.
+Logging is done by the python logging module, if you want logging then run `logging.basicConfig(level=logging.INFO)`.

 Once you have setup handler functions for your web API, you can then launch the server with :func:`Grole.run`.
 This takes the host and port to serve on and does not return until interrupted.